raypeng/DGBDT/index.md

 merge_results(gpu_result, cpu_result)
 </pre>

+#### Result

 Since the speedup graph for CPU suggests that our algorithm may be bandwidth bound, an implementation that uses both the memory bandwidth of GPU and CPU will likely be faster.
-We foundhybrid reduces tree building time by 10% over GPU only by statically assigning 8 features to threads on CPU and the rest on GPU on the [HIGGS Data Set](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 11 million samples.
+We found hybrid reduces tree building time by 10% over GPU only by statically assigning 8 features to threads on CPU and the rest on GPU on the [HIGGS Data Set](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 11 million samples.
 Both the GPU only and hybrid only implemetation